kunal-arya/rfp/docs/ACTION_ITEMS.md

       -   [X] if on page, responses/<response_id>, if the responses is submitted, then give user to review the response, according to lifecycle. most probably approve or reject actions but check it and then implement. if new is required, do it
       -   [X] page , /rfps/<rfp_id>, if it is in draft state, give user to action to delete
             -   [X] in backend, I have created this "notifyResponseMovedToReview" in websocket.service.ts, please do it on frontend as well.
+      -  [X] where I can see buyer or supplier see all of there activities ?? there is a recent activity tab in dashboard but it fetch only first 5 i guess.... implement this feature, in that "Recent Activity" tab, give a Link to a page where user can see all of his activites with pagination implemented.... check backend if backend has the apis, if not create related apis.
+      -   [X] make the dialog ui of "Create New RFP Version" good, now it is small and scrollable, put the heading into dialog title and do other relevant things

   -   [X] **Backend Deployment:**
       -   [X] In "createRfp" service, u are not creating it correctly, read schema.prisma to get the hang of how the schema is and then implement it, for ex - current_version_id is setting as null, but that should not be the case, versions to get all the versions related to an rpf and general we will fetch only the current_version using current_version_id